-ACTIONS (CONTINUED)
+POLICIES (CONTINUED)

-- 7. Construct trail connections to the Bay Trail and to residential areas, including the residential areas adjacent to Wildcat Creek, and install amenities like wayfinding, educational signs, bathrooms, water fountains, and benches. - 8.
-Seek funding for and conduct a community-led process to complete the Wildcat Creek Trail crossing to the marsh with a multi-use trail over Richmond Parkway. - 9.
-Install and monitor security cameras in areas where illegal dumping is common. - 10.
-Prepare and implement a street corridor and gateway beautification plan that celebrates the unique historical identity of North Richmond and instills civic pride and a sense of unity among residents.
-(QOL B.6) - 11.
+- 6. Restore creeks with native plants, including planting an urban forest at the eastern end of Wildcat Creek, and develop new amenities, connections, and access points along Wildcat Creek.
+Consider partnering with local non-profit organizations to maintain vegetation along the creek. - 7.
+Prepare an urban greening plan for North Richmond that would include a quantitative canopy target. - 8.
+Develop an action plan to reduce air pollution and exposure in the North Richmond community. - Construct trail connections to the Bay Trail and to residential areas, including the residential areas adjacent to Wildcat Creek, and install amenities like wayfinding, educational signs, bathrooms, water fountains, and benches. - Seek funding for and conduct a community-led process to complete the Wildcat Creek Trail crossing to the marsh with a multi-use trail over Richmond Parkway. - 11.
+Install and monitor security cameras in areas where illegal dumping is common. - Prepare and implement a street corridor and gateway beautification plan that celebrates the unique historical identity of North Richmond and instills civic pride and a sense of unity among residents.
+(QOL B.6) - 13.
 Update the North Richmond Specific Plan to encompass the entire North Richmond community and integrate goals and concepts from recent planning efforts, including the 2019 Quality of Life Plan launched by the North Richmond community and the 2018 Priority Resilience Plan developed as part of the Bay Area Resilient by Design Challenge.
-(QOL I.8) - 12.
-Expand the area covered by the Safe Routes to School program for Verde Elementary to provide safe connections between the school and offsite afterschool programs. - 13.
+(QOL I.8) - 14.
+Expand the area covered by the Safe Routes to School program for Verde Elementary to provide safe connections between the school and offsite afterschool programs. - 15.
 Develop a plan for equitable access to active transportation and to address speeding, dangerous intersections, and cut-through traffic on 1st Street and Richmond Parkway.
-(QOL S.1) - 14.
-Install pedestrian and bicycle improvements to increase safety and comfort along Fred Jackson Way. - 15.
-Designate truck routes in and to North Richmond that minimize impacts on schools and homes. - 16.
-Study possible incentives to encourage local residents to open businesses in North Richmond, such as property tax rebates, sales tax rebates, and breaks on other taxes and fees that the County controls, and adopt the most effective incentives. - 17.
-Consider options and develop an ordinance to restrict bars and liquor stores in North Richmond that consider areas where there are high concentrations of similar establishments.
-To inform the development of this ordinance, create a map that identifies the locations of current establishments of these types, and regularly maintain it so that it continues to aid in decision-making about such uses.
+(QOL S.1) - 16.
+Install pedestrian and bicycle improvements to increase safety and comfort along Fred Jackson Way. - 17.
+Designate truck routes in and to North Richmond that minimize impacts on schools and homes. - 18.
+Study possible incentives to encourage local residents to open businesses in North Richmond, such as property tax rebates, sales tax rebates, and breaks on other taxes and fees that the County controls, and adopt the most effective incentives.